The best music production laptops you can buy in 2022

 Just like the Surface Laptop Studio, the Pro 8 has two Thunderbolt 4 ports, a Surface Connect port for charging, and a headphone jack.
 A limited port setup is more understandable considering how thin and light this device is, but it’s still likely to cause some problems if you have any wired peripherals you plan on using with it.
 A Thunderbolt dock will probably help with this.

 And those are what we’d consider the best laptops you can get right now for music production.
 There’s something for everyone here, from the most powerful machines to some thin and light options, with other great options in between.
-The Dell XPS 15 takes the top spot for us because of its large and tall display with fantastic configuration options, very powerful CPU, and a relatively compact design that makes it reasonably portable.
-However, the MacBook Pro 16-inch is also a phenomenal music production laptop and with the Logic Pro software and Metal engine, it’s just as good if not better in many ways.
+The MacBook Pro takes the top spot for us because of its large and tall display, a very powerful chipset that’s also very efficient, and it has one of the most popular music production programs, Logic Pro.

 All the other options here are great, though, so look at them all closely before making your choice.
 And if music production isn’t what you’re after, maybe you’ll want to check out our list of the best laptops for video editing.